 Before filing that lawsuit, you will have to get a certificate from a qualified medical expert to state that your case has merit.
 It can be challenging to understand without the assistance of the right lawyer.

 You should also know that state law caps the amount of money you can recover for your child for non-economic costs.
 This includes things like pain and suffering, and the amount is capped at $860,000.

 Disability Rights Laws

-You may need to file a lawsuit for your child over medical malpractice initially, but later you may find that your child’s rights are being violated.
+You may need to file a lawsuit for your child over medical malpractice initially but later find that your child’s rights are being violated.
 Federal and state laws protect people with disabilities and ensure that they have equal opportunities and access to things like education and workplaces.

 Maryland Cerebral Palsy Cases

-All cases are unique and no past case can determine what will happen in yours.
-Still, it helps to learn more about past lawsuits to have an idea of what to expect for your child when you take legal action.
-Those cases that are won on behalf of the disabled child are led by lawyers with the right expertise and knowledge.
+All cases are unique, and no past evidence can determine what will happen in yours.
+Still, it helps to learn more about previous lawsuits to know what to expect for your child when you take legal action.

-If your family is in a similar situation, or if you aren’t sure if medical malpractice played a role in your child’s disability, contact a Maryland cerebral palsy lawyer.
-This expert will provide you with guidance, support, and information and will give you the best chance of winning your case.
+Contact a Maryland cerebral palsy lawyer today if your family is in a similar situation or if you aren’t sure if medical malpractice played a role in your child’s disability.

 An expert attorney will provide you with guidance, support, and information and give you the best chance to win your case.